 Like all other milestones, when babies start teething and cut their first teeth can vary slightly, but 6 months is the average.
 Some people believe that late teething can be a sign of higher intelligence.
 But is that really true?
 Find out here.

 Babies are born with a full set of primary teeth below the surface of the gums.
 These teeth are generally referred to as “milk teeth” since the baby’s diet is usually just breast milk or formula during this time.
 Most babies keep that gummy smile for the first 6 months or so before symptoms of teething begin and the first tooth makes its debut.

 But what if your baby doesn’t cut their first tooth until after their first birthday?
 If you’re wondering if a delay in teething is a sign that you’re raising a genius, you might be disappointed.
-While there is a myth out there suggesting that late teething can be a sign of high intelligence, it’s really just that: a myth.
+While there is a myth out there suggesting that delayed teething can be a sign of high intelligence, it’s really just that: a myth.

 Giftedness and higher IQ are associated with early, on-time, and late bloomers.
 While it’s been generally and widely accepted that babies who hit milestones early are more likely to have higher intelligence, there is plenty of data to suggest the same for late bloomers and children who develop at an average pace.

 What Age Do Children Typically Get Their First Tooth?